microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_sqlsrv/gcp/gcp_terraform_winsrv/_index.md

   export TF_VAR_admin_password='Guest OS Admin Password'
   ```

-    > **Note: If you are running in a PowerShell environment, to set the Terraform environment variables, use the _Set-Item -Path env:_ prefix (see example below)**
+    > **NOTE: If you are running in a PowerShell environment, to set the Terraform environment variables, use the _Set-Item -Path env:_ prefix (see example below)**

     ```powershell
     Set-Item -Path env:TF_VAR_gcp_project_id
     ```

-    > **Note: Do not set the TF_VAR_admin_user variable to "Administrator".
+    > **NOTE: Do not set the TF_VAR_admin_user variable to "Administrator".
 GCP Windows images have the administrator account [disabled by default](https://cloud.google.com/compute/docs/images/os-details#windows_server).
 Therefore, you must use a different username for your TF_VAR_admin_user (e.g., "arcdemo")**

   ![Screenshot showing exporting environment variables in shell](./19.png)